patrick-gu/patrick-gu/README.md

 # Hello! 👋

 I'm Patrick!
+I'm a secondary school student from Kamloops, Canada.

-Currently, I'm working on various projects in the [Rust](https://github.com/rust-lang/rust) programming language.
+Currently, I'm working on various projects.
+Some of the languages I use are Rust, JavaScript and Typescript, C++, Python, Java and Kotlin, and x86 assembly.

 I enjoy learning about computers and math, and hope to continue studying programming in the future.